ckatsak/rlocc/README.md

 ## Known issues & TODOs <a name="known-issues"></a>

+- *TODO:* Proper code & installation documentation to publish at crates.io.

+- *TODO:* Command line options for the binary.

 - *TODO:* For now, when a token that begins a multi-line comment appears inside a string (in any supported language that supports both multi-line comments and strings) , `rlocc` cannot handle it and the results of LOC count for that whole file get calculated wrong with high probability.